Javingka/cardano-node-notes/cardano-cli notes/Native Tokens - mai 17 2022.md

 ### 5. Build transaction

-Important to notice in this example the input and output of the transaction will be the same - **our own address**
+Important to notice in this example the input and output of the transaction will be the same - **our own Address1**

 #### 5.1  Build raw transaction